miniwms/Mini-WMS/storageStrategy.md

     </td>
   </tr>
   <tr>
-    <td style="width: 50%; text-align: left;">You can pick some and some later.
-Or short pick some quantities or zero pick all.</td>
+    <td style="width: 50%; text-align: left;">From the result screen, you can click on a record in the list which will take you to the storage strategy detail screen.</td>
-    <td style="width: 50%; text-align: left;">If the item is serial number control, then you have to enter a serial number for every each.</td>
+    <td style="width: 50%; text-align: left;">Click on the pen button to edit the storage strategy header information.</td>
   </tr>
   <tr>
     <td style="vertical-align: top;">